Ankr-network/ankr-docs/docs/staking/liquid-staking/eth/eth-sdk.md

 EthereumSDK allows you to interact with Ethereum blockchain, aETHb/aETHc tokens and EthereumPool contracts.

-To start using it, install the [SDK NPM package](https://www.npmjs.com/package/@ankr.com/staking-sdk) and see the [EthereumSDK documentation](https://www.ankr.com/docs/staking/sdk/classes/EthereumSDK.html).
+To start using it, install the SDK via the [SDK npm package](https://www.npmjs.com/package/@ankr.com/staking-sdk) and see the [EthereumSDK documentation](https://www.ankr.com/docs/staking/sdk/classes/EthereumSDK.html).